Kern County, California: Fire

+Bakersfield has its own fire department, the Bakersfield Fire Department.

 Sheriff

-The Kern County Sheriff provides court protection, jail administration, and coroner services for the entire county of approximately 900,000 in population.
+The Kern County Sheriff provides court protection, jail administration, and coroner services for the entire county of around 900,000 in population.
 It provides patrol and detective services for the unincorporated areas of the county and by contract to certain municipalities.
-The main Sheriff's office and station is at Bakersfield.
-There are 15 sheriff substations for the widespread county.
+The main sheriff's office and station is at Bakersfield, with 15 sheriff substations for the widespread county.